 Sarah McCulloch is a Country/Americana Singer-Songwriter whose sweet, yet sultry, voice pierces right through the lush traditional country production on her latest album, Sawmiller's Daughter.
 The songwriter's emotive and nostalgic lyrics showcase her knack for timeless storytelling that transports the listener right into the center of the narrative.

-Sawmiller's Daughter was what McCulloch akins to a labor of love.
-The production of the album was postponed due to COVID, as well as McCulloch's divorce and a cross-country move back to South Florida after living in the Western New York area for over a decade.
-"Like so many songwriters, I played the adversity to my creative advantage," says McCulloch, "This album was written and rewritten. . . the songs weren't done until I had the experiences I needed to have for completion."
+Sawmiller's Daughter was a labor of love.
+The production of the album was postponed due to COVID, as well as McCulloch's divorce and cross-country move back to South Florida after living in the Western New York area for over a decade.
+"Like so many songwriters, I played the adversity to my creative advantage," says McCulloch, "This album was written and re-written . . . the songs weren't done until I had the experiences I needed for completion."

-Born in Miami, Sarah was raised in the Big Cypress Swamp in a house her family built with hand-milled cypress from her Father's sawmill.
-Sarah was homeschooled for most of her formative years and drew songwriting inspiration from her colorful childhood, surrounded by Seminole Indians and Florida pioneers.
-"My father was a force of nature, he was a pioneer who was always growing spiritually," says McCulloch.
+Born in Miami, Sarah was raised in the Big Cypress Swamp in a house her family built with hand milled cypress from her Father's sawmill.
+Sarah was homeschooled for most of her formative years and drew songwriting inspiration from her colorful childhood, surrounded by the Seminole Tribe and Florida pioneers.
+"My father was a force of nature, he was a pioneer who thought outside the box and was always growing spiritually," says McCulloch.
 "He taught me the meaning of hard work and perseverance."
 The title track of the album pays homage to that sentiment as well as McCulloch's unique upbringing and country roots.

-McCulloch's debut album, Strawberry Moon (2018), received radio airplay in the U.S. and internationally, as well as amassed glowing reviews from many notable publications including No Depression Magazine and Gashouse Radio.
-In 2018, Strawberry Moon also gained top recognition as a nominee at the Independent Music Awards in NYC in the Country category, in which McCulloch was the only female artist to be nominated.
+McCulloch's debut album, Strawberry Moon (2018), received radio airplay in the U.S. and internationally, as well as amassed glowing reviews from notable publications including No Depression Magazine and Gashouse Radio.
+In 2018, Strawberry Moon gained top recognition as a nominee for Country Album of the Year at the Independent Music Awards in NYC in the Country category, in which McCulloch was the only female artist to be nominated.

-From listening rooms and theatres to gin-joints and festivals, McCulloch is enthralling audiences far and wide with her personable musical mosaic and unforgettable voice married with meaningful songs.
-In the Fall of 2021, McCulloch signed with Lady Savage MGMT & PR and will be releasing several singles with accompanying visual content leading up to the 2022 release of her sophomore album, Sawmiller’s Daughter.
-Follow @sarahmacsongs on Instagram and visit www.sarahmacmusic.com for all of the latest updates and info about upcoming releases!
+From coffee shops and theaters to tiki bars and festivals, McCulloch is enthralling audiences far and wide with her personable musical mosaic and unforgettable voice married with meaningful songs.
+In the Fall of 2021, McCulloch signed with Lady Savage MGMT & PR.
+Sawmiller's Daughter was released on Earth Day, April 22nd, with accompanying visual content.
+Follow Sarah on her Youtube Channel, Facebook (Sarah McCulloch Music), Instagram (@sarahmacsongs) and visit www.sarahmacmusic.com for all the latest updates and info about upcoming releases!